Why Pokémon Go's Gym system became so broken Niantic has to replace it

 It only really worked when the organized teams could show up at a location in numbers, though.
 When that became difficult to sustain, they began to share account information so only a few of them needed to actually be there.
 That way, a handful could take the Gym, bubble-strat it up, and then add all their absentee teammates, ensuring a level 10 Gym.

-Next, since bubble-strat required at least one or two teammates to leave extremely low powered and vulnerable Pokémon on the Gym, they began to collect accounts from alternate teams, sometimes from friends or family members who stopped playing, sometimes bought or simply trained up.
-Then, when they finished the bubble-strat, they could switch to the alternate team account, take off their low-powered Pokémon, and replace them with high powered ones.
+Next, since bubble-strat required at least one or two teammates to leave extremely low powered and vulnerable Pokémon on the Gym, they began to use accounts from alternate teams.
+That way, when they finished the bubble-strat, they could switch to the alternate team account, take off their low-powered Pokémon, and replace them with high powered ones.

+Over time, some of the teammates, family, or friends whose accounts were being used stopped playing, or more accounts were needed, so it ended up being just a few people essentially using multiple accounts all on their own.

 Although also a ToS violation, Niantic never seemed to catch or ban anyone for using multiple accounts, so the people who did it took it as de facto acceptable and extremely clever game strategy.

-Of course, once the organized teams could easily take a Gym back from spoofers, they could also take it from other teams who weren't spoofing...
+Of course, once the organized teams could easily take a Gym back from spoofers, they could also take start taking Gyms from other legitimate players and teams as well.

 Spot stealing